ON THE OLD TESTAMENT

 creation again.
 Scientists say that we are alive and the cells that

 creation.
-His presence will be found within its very substance, and for
+His presence will be found within the very fabric of our bodies; and

-this reason the new heavens and the new earth will be literally alive in
+the prototype of the entire universe.
+The new heavens and new earth will be alive in

 ways we cannot comprehend.
 With all our strength of heart we can scarcely

-grasp the life of the Holy Spirit who dwells in the believer, let alone
+grasp the life of the Holy Spirit who dwells in the believer, much less

 God; He visited Adam in the cool of the day, so when he fell, he sinned

-knowing the very presence of God, just as Lucifer did, which was a
+knowing the presence of God, just as Lucifer did, which was a

 profound sin, suggesting that Adam may not be with us in heaven.
 However,